 When is the next General Election?

-Under the Fixed Term Parliament Act of 2011, General Elections are scheduled for the first Thursday of May, in the fifth year after the previous election.
+The latest possible date for a general election changed after the Dissolution and Calling of Parliament Act 2022 received royal assent in March 2022.
+This replaced the Fixed Term Parliament Act of 2011, under which General Elections were scheduled for the first Thursday of May, in the fifth year after the previous election.

-The Fixed Term Parliament Act allowed for an early election to be called only with the approval of a two-thirds majority in the House of Commons, or if a motion of no confidence in the government is passed by the Commons with no new government managing to secure its own majority in the ensuing two weeks.
+However within its provisions, the Act allowed for an early election to be called with the approval of a two-thirds majority in the House of Commons, or if a motion of no confidence in the government is passed by the Commons with no new government managing to secure its own majority in the ensuing two weeks.

 In 2017, the House of Commons supported an early election through the first mechanism detailed above.
 There were 522 votes in favour of a General Election and only 13 against.